godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/evmPrep.md

 The default version of Node.js included with Ubuntu 20.04 is v10.19.0, and this is not sufficient.

 **For these tasks, version 16.13.x is needed.
 Versions lower than this may not work.** This can be installed using NVM (Node Version Manager), or the normal Node.js installation instructions.
-We generally recommend using NVM because it allows you to quickly change between any version of Node.js.
+We recommend using NVM because it allows you to change between any version of Node.js quickly.

 * [NVM Install](https://github.com/nvm-sh/nvm#installing-and-updating)
 * [Node.js Install](https://github.com/nodesource/distributions/blob/master/README.md#debinstall)